top of page

 cover Neave Trio - Musical Remembrances - Rachmaninoff Brahms Ravel Piano Trios.jpg

-The Trio’s fourth album with Chandos Records –– includes Rachmaninoff’s Trio élégiaque No. 1; Brahms’ Piano Trio No. 1, Op.
+Nominated for a GRAMMY® in the Best Chamber Music/Small Ensemble category, the Trio’s fourth album with Chandos Records includes Rachmaninoff’s Trio élégiaque No. 1; Brahms’ Piano Trio No. 1, Op.
 8; and Ravel’s Piano Trio in A minor, Op.
 67. The album presents music connected by the theme of remembrance.
 Rachmaninoff’s early first piano trio was inspired by Tchaikovsky’s trio in A minor, and shows illuminating(is glimpses of the mature composer to come.
 The elegiac mood of Rachmaninoff’s work is matched by that of Brahms’s first trio – again an early composition – which was inspired by the composer’s (unrequited) feelings for Clara Schumann.
 Ravel’s only piano trio was composed in 1914, as France was being drawn into the horrors of the first world war.
 Ravel draws extensively on the rhythms and forms of his native Basque musical traditions, while the title of the second movement, "Pantoum," refers to a form of traditional Malaysian poetry which typically deals with two separate themes in alternation, a feature to which Ravel responds with a series of contrasting themes and textures.

 Her Voice